mozilla/FastBlockShield/docs/TESTPLAN.md

  In a Tracking Protection [variation](#variations):

-   * The user should see the "How Tracking Protection works" onboarding experience when they first visit a site with trackers detected.
    * The "Content Blocking" panel should show "Trackers: Blocked", "Slow-loading Trackers: Add blocking...", and "Disable Blocking for This Site"